SFTtech/openage/doc/nyan/api_reference/reference_modifier.md

     terrain : Terrain
 ```

-Changes the cumulated *applied change value* of `FlatAtttributeChange` effects when the target game entity is on a specified terrain.
+Changes the accumulated *applied change value* of `FlatAtttributeChange` effects when the target game entity is on a specified terrain.

 **terrain**
-The terrain the targeted game entity must stand on.
+Terrain the targeted game entity must stand on.

 ## modifier.type.effect.flat_attribute_change.type.Unconditional